 For all of the above the overall cost won't be less than NZ$2000 and will be higher depending on the size and complexity of the website and how much design customisation is required.

-If you need an e-comerce solution this will add at least 50% to the above cost.
-E-comerce set up costs vary depending on complexity.
+If you need an e-commerce solution this will add at least 50% to the above cost.
+E-commerce set up costs vary depending on complexity.
 Complex shipping calculation rules for example can add considerable cost.

 If you require logo and branding design work, this will cost extra.

 So the $2000 - $3000 budget range is a good benchmark starting point whereby you should get a quality website that will be a good asset to your business.

 Having your website planned, designed and built by professionals will ensure you get a good result and the total cost should be recovered well within 1 year.

 Those businesses that go for free or cheap and or engage an under-skilled developer will find the result is the false economy of an under performing website that limits your opportunity to generate enquiries and sales.
 And this isn't considering the opportunity cost of your competitors that are getting ahead of you because they are doing it properly.
 It's just not worth cutting corners.

 Adhesion is an experienced designer of websites and provider of online marketing services.
 We provide a range of website design options including small business website packages which are now available on monthly subscription starting at $49 per month.

 If you need help or advice in determining where to start your website design project, then contact us for a free consultation.